-The complete deployment and on-going operation of the EchoStar DBS system (the "EchoStar DBS System") is highly complex and involves substantial risks.
-These risks generally include current or future competition from DBS and other satellite system operators and terrestrial delivery systems such as cable television, EchoStar's ability to integrate advanced and unproven technologies, the potential loss or damage to EchoStar's satellites during launch or while in orbit, the potential for impaired commercial operation resulting from incorrect orbital placement, effect on cash flow resulting from subscriber acquisition costs, EchoStar's ability to obtain insurance on favorable terms, the potential for delay and cost overruns, dependence on a single manufacturer of receiving equipment and effects of government regulation on the communications industry.
-In addition, EchoStar is highly leveraged.
-These and certain other risks are described in more detail under "Risk Factors" commencing on page 21.
+The deployment and operation of the EchoStar DBS System is highly complex and involves substantial risks.
+These risks include competition from DBS and other satellite system operators and cable television, EchoStar's ability to integrate advanced and unproven technologies, the potential loss or damage to EchoStar's satellites during launch or while in orbit, the potential for impaired commercial operation resulting from incorrect orbital placement, effect on cash flow resulting from subscriber acquisition costs, EchoStar's ability to obtain insurance on favorable terms, the potential for delay and cost overruns and effects of government regulation on the communications industry generally.
+The inability of EchoStar to successfully deploy the EchoStar DBS System would adversely affect EchoStar's operations.
+Risks related to EchoStar include the fact that EchoStar is highly leveraged.
+These and certain other risks are described in more detail under "Risk Factors" commencing on page 20.